Verified

 What you can expect from sessions with Leah Rabovsky, LCSW

 As a relational therapist who prioritizes the therapeutic relationship, you can expect a space of warmth and connection.
 You don’t have to edit yourself here.
 I believe healing happens when we stop performing and start to show the messy, human sides of ourselves.
 Together we will explore your past, present, and future and what’s happening beneath the surface.
-You can anticipate a collaborative compassionate environment so you don’t have to figure it out alone.
+You can anticipate a compassionate environment so you don’t have to figure it out alone.

 Leah Rabovsky, LCSW's experience working with the Jewish community